Chapter 6: Making Strong Arguments

 Another strategic attack might be to undermine the argument’s assumptions.
 Arguments are often based upon one or more assumptions.
 Assumptions are unstated premises that the person making the argument is taking for granted or asking you to take for granted.
 For example, Democrats and Republicans may make different arguments about the best way to grow the economy, but both are making an assumption about the merits of a capitalist economic system, and both are making an assumption about the need for economic growth.
 An argument may include significant evidence but is nevertheless weak if it is based on shaky assumptions.

 When making extensive arguments—as opposed to short, quick arguments—it is often a good idea to anticipate and deal with counterarguments.
-When preparing to make an argument, find evidence that supports your content, but also scout the arguments made on the debate’s other side.
-What are the weaknesses in those arguments’ evidence?
+When preparing to make an argument, find evidence that supports your viewpoint, but also scout the arguments made on the debate’s other side.
+What are the evidentiary weaknesses in those arguments?
 How have others countered them?
 Once you can answer those two questions, you can paraphrase counterarguments to your position and shoot them down in ways that illustrate your own argument’s strength.

 Also, to create an effective argument, you must define its critical terms.
 If we consider the Democratic and Republican argument over the best way to stimulate economic growth, we would want both sides to define economic growth.
 Does it mean increase in the gross domestic product (GDP)—the total value of all goods and services produced over a specified time period?
 Or maybe it means increase in the gross domestic product per capita over that time period?
 Or maybe one of the arguments rests on an economic growth definition that replaces the outdated notion of GDP with the more people-friendly genuine progress indicator (GPI), which adds the goods and services value but subtracts for expenses like crime and ecological destruction.
 In any case, arguments without well-defined terms are often a waste of time.